Screen Actors Guild slams film academy for Oscar tactics

-NEW YORK (AP) — The Screen Actors Guild is calling on the film academy to stop preventing stars from appearing on award shows before the Oscars.
+NEW YORK (AP) — The Screen Actors Guild on Monday called on the film academy to stop trying to prevent stars from appearing on award shows before the Oscars.

-In an unusually critical statement Monday, SAG said it has received multiple reports that the Academy of Motion Picture Arts and Sciences is pressuring actors to appear only at next month’s Academy Awards.
-Several award shows occur before that, including SAG’s own Screen Actors Guild Awards on January 27.
+In an unusually critical statement Monday, SAG-AFTRA said it has received multiple reports that the Academy of Motion Picture Arts and Sciences is pressuring actors to appear only at next month’s Academy Awards.
+Several award shows occur before that, including the guild’s own Screen Actors Guild Awards on January 27.

-SAG says that limiting its members from other awards shows “is utterly outrageous and unacceptable.”
-The actors union is asking the academy “to cease this inappropriate action.”
+“This self-serving intimidation of SAG-AFTRA members is meant to limit their opportunities to be seen and honor the work of their fellow artists throughout the season.
+Actors should be free to accept any offer to participate in industry celebrations,” SAG-AFTRA said in a statement.
+“The apparent attempt by the academy to keep our members from presenting on their own awards show is utterly outrageous and unacceptable.”

+“We call on the academy to cease this inappropriate action,” it concluded.

 Most Read Entertainment Stories